Claude Code Complete Setup: 5 Minutes from Sign-Up to First Call

 What CodeGateway is

-CodeGateway is a stable proxy for the Anthropic Claude API, deployed on Cloudflare's global edge, fully wire-compatible with the Anthropic Messages API.
+CodeGateway is a stable aggregation gateway for the Anthropic Claude API, deployed on Cloudflare's global edge, fully wire-compatible with the Anthropic Messages API.
 On the Claude Code side, the only thing you change is to point ANTHROPIC_BASE_URL at the CodeGateway endpoint (https://api.codegateway.dev).
 Everything else — request shape, streaming, prompt caching — works exactly the same.

 Core characteristics:

-• Token-based billing: no monthly subscription, no minimum spend, balances never expire.
+messagesendpoint, SSE streaming, prompt caching.
+No code changes inside Claude Code. - Token-based billing: no monthly subscription, no minimum spend, balances never expire.
 Billed on the actual input/output tokens consumed, using the same token rules Anthropic publishes.

-• Observable: the dashboard breaks each call down to token counts, cache hit/miss, latency, and cost — filterable by time range and API key.
+- Observable: the dashboard breaks each call down to token counts, cache hit/miss, latency, and cost — filterable by time range and API key.

-• $2 starting credit: every new account gets $2 on signup.
+- $2 starting credit: every new account gets $2 on signup.
 At the current 1.5x starter markup that's roughly 440K Sonnet 4.6 input tokens — enough to run a full mid-sized project setup test plus your first refactor.

 Performance and reliability